sebitronik/midi-interface-yamaha-psr-e360/README.md

 A simple midi interface for yamaha psr e360 keyboard to use with music learning software on a tablet or pc (e.g. 'simply piano').
 The software can recognize individual or multiple keys on the keyboard accurately and without delay
-# Restrictions:
-* No support for touch dynamics (just key is pressed or or not pressed)
-* Midi in is not supported only midi out

 # Requirements
 * Yamaha PSR E360 Keyboard
 * Arduino Leonardo (recommended) or any other Arduino/ESP32 dev board with native USB HID functionality with 18 Digital Inputs